nezaj/web-bitelog/src/data/notes.md

+### 12/26/2021

+Weight: Not much to say since I was sick.

+Nutrition: Ate well but didn’t record since I was sick.
+Was planning to backfill but got too behind.
+In the future will be more deliberate about when I don’t log for one day and make sure I don’t skip 2x in a row unless circumstances prevent me

+Exercise: Was only able to do one walk this week.
+Most of the time was spent in bed this week

+Energy: Also very low

+Sleep: Lots of sleep throughout the day, couldn’t get much continuous sleep at night due to sickness.
+Finally able to get full sleep by the weekend

+Stress: Very low

+Overall: Lost week due to sickness, but I think I’m over the sickness now!

+Goals:

+* Get back to tracking and diet as usual
+* BJJ/Judo is closed this week so will do lifts and runs

+### 12/19/2021

+Weight: Looks like I crossed the 150 line for real.
+Definitely stinks, but it’s all good.
+I’m looking to turn this around :)

+Nutrition: One of the best weeks I’ve had cals / macros wise in a long time.
+No excess sugar or late night binges.
+Had only one day of excess due to overdoing nuts

+Exercise: Worked out everyday except Sunday since I was sick

+Energy: Energy was definitely lower.
+I think again actually sticking to calories for the first time in awhile was a minor shock.
+I also started feeling sick Saturday night and had to spend the whole Sunday recovering

+Sleep: I started waking up very early a couple days to do morning Jiu-Jitsu.
+As a result my sleep was less a few days, will try to adjust to new sleeping schedule in the new year

+Stress: Stress was low but I could tell I was feeling off a bit from sugar cravings, was able to fend it off though

+Overall: Despite the road bumps with low energy and sickness, I think I’m back on track with nutrition

+Goals:

+* Stay within 2k average cals, hit my protein, and try to get a little more fats into the diet (noticed it was on lower end for most days)
+* Try to do BJJ/Judo assuming not sick anymore.
+From the 24th onwards classes are paused until the new year so will hit some lifts instead

 ### 12/13/2021

 Weight: Only had one weigh-in so not much to say.
 But my weight has definitely crept up on me these 8 weeks.
 Time to turn the trend around